People

 Photo of Marissa Kelley Marissa Kelley (BS graduate, Information Science) worked with graduate student Wendy Norris in her study of crisis informatics, human–computer interaction, social computing, and digital humanitarian networks.
 [Spring 2018–Fall 2018]

-Photo of Haley Kwiat Helena (Haley) Kwiat(BS student, Computer Science) worked with the lab on interactive time management prototypes.
+Photo of Haley Kwiat Helena (Haley) Kwiat (BS graduate, Computer Science) worked with the lab on interactive time management prototypes.
 [Summer 2016]

-Photo of Teresa Lim Teresa Lim (BS student, Technology, Arts & Media) worked with Lucy Van Kleunen and the bipolar technology research group to imagine novel interfaces for collecting self-reported self-tracking data for the management of serious mental illnesses.
+Photo of Teresa Lim Teresa Lim (BS graduate, Technology, Arts & Media) worked with Lucy Van Kleunen and the bipolar technology research group to imagine novel interfaces for collecting self-reported self-tracking data for the management of serious mental illnesses.
 With a love for designing, especially in graphics and UX/UI designing, she experiments with cultural and societal ideas on the relationship between different topics ranging from mental health and games to popular culture and digital media.
 [Summer 2019]

 Photo of Zach Lyons Zachary Lyons (BS graduate, Information Science) worked with Wendy Norris to develop a social media bot detector and perform large-scale data standardization in support of automated data analysis for Wendy’s crisis informatics research.
 After graduation, he hopes to pursue a career in the field of sports or healthcare analytics.
 [Spring 2019]

-Photo of Sneha Malisetty Sneha Malisetty (BS student, Information Science with minors in Business (Analytics) and ATLAS’ Creative Technologies and Design (CTD) program) who contributed to UX design and front end development for the Bipolar Tech Project.
+Photo of Sneha Malisetty Sneha Malisetty (BS graduate, Information Science with minors in Business (Analytics) and ATLAS’ Creative Technologies and Design (CTD) program) who contributed to UX design and front end development for the Bipolar Tech Project.
 [Fall 2021]

 Photo of Namratha Mysore Keshavaprakash